 EU Registration and Personal Identity Code

 EU citizens and citizens of Liechtenstein and Switzerland do not need a residence permit to Finland.
-However, you must register your right of residence if your stay lasts for longer than three months.
-This is done either online at EnterFinland.fi or at the Helsinki Immigration Service.
-If you register online, please make sure to tick the box where you request a Personal Identity Code.
-You will receive more information about this during the orientation days.
+However, you should register your right of residence if your stay lasts for longer than three months.
+You can do this during your exchange period in Finland and you will receive more information about this during the orientation days.
+You can register your right online at EnterFinland.fi.
+Please note that after filling in the application online, you need to visit the Immigration Service before your application is processed.

-Citizens of the Nordic countries (Sweden, Norway, Denmark and Iceland) have to register at a Local Register Office if their stay in Finland longer than six months.
+Citizens of the Nordic countries (Sweden, Norway, Denmark and Iceland) have to register at the Digital and Population Data Services Agency if their stay in Finland longer than six months.

 EU citizens and citizens of Iceland, Liechtenstein, Norway and Switzerland can freely work in Finland if the work lasts less than three months.
 After that you must register your right of residence at the Helsinki Immigration Service.
 See more information on the website of Employment and Economic Development Offices.
 Note, however, that your primary focus during your exchange in Finland should be studying.